stratisMarkou/random-walks/content/linalg/ch01/ch01-content.md

 (linalg-vectorspace)=
 ## Vector spaces

+We can now define vector spaces.
+Note that a vector space $V$ comes together with an addition and a scalar multiplication, the latter of which is defined in terms of a field $\mathbb{F}$.

 <div class="definition">

 **Definition (Vector space)** A vector space is a set $V$ together with an addition and scalar multiplication defined on $V$, such that the following properties hold: